Azure/Build-Modern-AI-Apps-Hackathon/03-challenge03.md

 ### Hints

 - Think carefully about the system prompt, about how it should respond, what knowledge it is allowed to use when reasoning to create a response, what subjects it is allowed to respond to and importantly what it should not respond to.
+- Experiment with eliciting different response formats from the completions model:
+   - Respond with a single number
+   - Respond with a bulleted lists
+   - Respond using simpler syntax (e.g. explain it like I'm five)
+- Have the agent reject off topic prompts from the user.

 ### Success Criteria